doar-e/doar-e.github.io/content/articles/reverse-engineering/2018-05-17-ledgerctf-aes-whitebox.markdown

 };
 ```

 One thing of interest - maybe - is that there is a small anti-debug in there.
 The file is opened and read using one of `std::vector`'s constructor that takes an `std::ifstreambuf_iterator` as input.
-Some sort of sum of control is generated and will be used later in the `schedule` routine.
+Some sort of checksum is generated and will be used later in the `schedule` routine.
 What this means is that if you were about to patch the binary, the algorithm would end up generating *wrong* values.
 Again, this is barely an inconvenience as we can just dump it out and carry on with our lives.

 ```C
 std::basic_ifstream<char,std::char_traits<char>>::basic_ifstream(&v63, *v3, 4LL);